Acomb, North Yorkshire: Sports

 Before the establishment of the York Racecourse on the Knavesmire, Acomb Moor was used for staging horse racing.
 Acomb Moor occupied the land south of Westfield and covered the land where the modern housing estates of Woodthorpe and Acomb Park are located.
 Acomb also lends its name to The Acomb Stakes, a Group 3 seven furlong flat race for two-year-old thoroughbreds, which is run at the Knavesmire every August.

 Acomb FC was a founding member of the York Football League in 1897 and then a founding member of the Yorkshire Football League in 1920.
 Acomb has one football club who play in the York League Division Four.
 They are Moor Lane, who play their home games at the artificial pitch at York High School on Cornlands Road.

 Situated behind The Green is Acomb Sports & Social Club, which is home to Acomb Cricket Club and Acomb Hockey Club.
-York Acorn Rugby League Club, who play in the National Conference League Premier Division, have their home ground at Thanet Road in Acomb.
+York Acorn Rugby League Club, who play in the National Community Rugby League Premier League, have their home ground at Thanet Road in Acomb.

 York City Council provide swimming facilities at the £6.5 million Energise project, formerly Oaklands Sport Centre on Cornlands Road next to the York High School.